dianezhou96/lululedger/README.md

 export const API_TOKEN="bearer your_API_token"
 ```

+TODO: Add a `config.ts.example` (there are some additional parameters now).

 Run `npm start` to compile source and start server.

+OR
-Run `npm run watch` to hot reload the frontend.
-Note this will not automatically reload any changes made to the server.
+- Run `npm run watch` to hot reload the frontend.

-Run `npm run watch_server` to hot reload the backend
+- Run `npm run watch_server` to hot reload the backend.

+## Deployment

+### Deploy code

+1. On GitHub: Create a new release.
+2. Ssh into your server.
+3. Get the code for the latest release tag, then run `npm run build_prod`.
+4. Restart the server.

+### Update data

+- A lot of constants are in `src/constants.ts`.
+TODO: Maybe these should live in a DB.
+- Script to automate adding products to the DB: `src/server/utils/populate_db.ts`.
+  1. Update data in `src/server/utils/data.ts`.
+  2. Run `npx ts-node src/server/utils/populate_db.ts`.

 ## License